uncharted-causemos/wm-docs/docs/projections.md

 ### Normalization

-The y-axis for the projections is based on a normalization of the historical data for the concept, where 0 is the lowest value and 1 is the highest.
+The y-axis for the projections is a normalization of the historical data for the concept, where 0 is the lowest value and 1 is the highest.

 ![](img/projections/projection-bounds.png)

-In some instances, projections may be lower or higher than these historical minimums and maximums.
-In these cases, you can adjust the y-axis to show the full extent of the project data.
-Reference lines on the expanded projection timeseries show the minimum/maximum of the historical data.
+Projections may be lower or higher than the historical data.
+You can adjust the y-axis to show the full extent of the project data.
+Reference lines on the expanded projection timeseries show the highs and lows of the historical data.

-??? list "To show projections that are outside the historical minimum and maximum"
+??? list "To show projections that are outside the historical highs and lows"

     - Click **Show values outside the 0 to 1 range**.